The Honors Program

 Honors Program and the LAC

 All Honors Explorations in the Liberal Arts courses will carry LAC designations that correspond to the discipline in which the course most naturally lies.
 Courses offered in the Honors Program will emphasize the interdisciplinary nature of our global society.
 These courses will bridge the liberal arts, marrying disciplines from the natural sciences to the social sciences, business to nursing, mathematics to humanities, etc. Instructors for these courses will be asked to identify a primary area of liberal arts content, and identify how they will fulfill college standards for LAC approval in that area, so that the course may be given an LAC designation.
-By completing the entire Honors Program, students will satisfy 15 credits of the liberal arts program: 12 credits of LAC designated courses plus Writing I (3 cr).
-In addition, some of the Honors courses will likely carry a Writing II designation, allowing for the fulfillment of additional graduation requirements.
+By completing the entire Honors Program, students may satisfy up to 18 credits of the liberal arts program.
+In addition, some of the Honors courses will likely carry a Writing II designation, allowing for the fulfillment of an additional graduation requirement.
 Note that in accordance with current policy, the Honors courses will be considered “wildcard” courses, and will not be subject to the discipline designation rule, as the interdisciplinary nature of the courses will lend breadth to the subject material.
 As long as the content of the course is different, students may repeat the same course number and count both courses towards the LAC.
 Depending on their own personal interests, Honors students will also have the option of taking additional courses in the Honors Program to complete more of their LAC requirements.

-The Honors thesis/project is very flexible, but must have a cross-disciplinary dimension.
-It may be a research paper, a play, a portfolio of paintings, or another kind of creative work.
+The Honors Project is very flexible, but must have a cross-disciplinary dimension and result in a thesis that appropriately cites the disciplinary literature.
+In addition to this written work, the final project may include scientific data analysis, a play, a portfolio of paintings, or another kind of creative or technical product.
 In most cases, students will begin developing the concept for their Honors Project during their sophomore and junior years, but the majority of the work will be completed during their final two semesters at the College.
-Ideally, the project should build upon things that the student has learned through her coursework, bridging multiple disciplines and covering topics that were discussed with classmates, speakers, and the instructor in the Afternoon with Honors seminars.
+Ideally, the project should build upon things that the student has learned through her coursework, bridging multiple disciplines and covering topics that were discussed with classmates, speakers, and the instructor in the Afternoons with Honors seminars.
 All students must identify one or more Honors Project mentors (see below) who will oversee the completion of the work, and the thesis/project topics must be approved by the Director of the Honors Program before the student may begin.
-Note that students may count the capstone experience in their academic major toward their Honors Project, as long as they include a cross-disciplinary component in their capstone experience, to be developed with their Honors faculty mentor, and complete a total of 6 Honors Research credits.
+Note that students may count the capstone experience in their academic major toward their Honors Project, as long as they include an additional cross-disciplinary component in their capstone experience, to be developed with their Honors faculty mentor, and complete a total of 6 Honors Research credits.
 The final project will be presented as part of the Honors Symposium, and a copy of each student’s honors thesis or creative project will be kept in the College archives in the Cressman Library.

 The Honors Project mentor, in most cases, is a member of the Cedar Crest faculty; however, a student is free to choose an expert from outside the College community, subject to approval by the Director of the Honors Program.
 Such individuals must have a professional standing appropriate to the academic purposes of the student’s research/creative project.
 Students are encouraged to work with more than one mentor, particularly to ensure the inclusion of a cross-disciplinary dimension in their project.
-Whether a student works with a single mentor or multiple mentors, it is important to contact faculty members as early as possible, to explain fully the nature of the proposed project, and to make sure of their availability through the time frame needed for completion.
+Regardless of whether a student works with a single mentor or multiple mentors, it is important to contact faculty members as early as possible to fully explain the nature of the proposed project and to verify the advisor’s availability throughout the timeframe needed for project completion.